brunosimon/notedown/readme.md

 ## :memo: Details

-Notedown doesn't save anything on server side.
-In fact, there is no server side.
-Instead, it asks for access to the user Google Drive and save the note on it.
-User may retrieve those note directly from his Drive.
-Want to retrieve your notes on another computer?
-Simply connect to notedown with the same Google account.
-Notedown works on any browser with Internet and will simply add some syntax coloration.
-It works best for todo list.
+Notedown use Firebase to save the notes.
+Data access are restricted to the user (no one can access another user data).
 No save button, simply write your stuff.
+If you want to use your notes across multiple devices, use the [sign in] button on the top right corner.
+You'll be asked to connect your Google account and authorize Notedown.
+Notedown works on any modern browser with Internet and will simply add some syntax coloration.
+It works great with todo lists.

 ## :wrench: Instructions